rbrenaget/trivium-cipher/pytrivium/README.md

 Here is a Python implementation of Trivium.
 It uses `cffi` to bind Python with the C implementation.

-This package provides short examples to learn about Python bindings and distributions.
+This package provides short examples to learn about Python bindings and distributing packages.

 ## Installation